beetbox/beets/docs/plugins/convert.rst

   or on the command line using the ``-d`` flag.
 * ``embed`` indicates whether or not to embed album art in converted items.
   Default: true.
-* If you set ``max_bitrate``, all MP3 files with a higher bitrate will be transcoded and those with a lower bitrate will simply be copied.
+* If you set ``max_bitrate``, all lossy files with a higher bitrate will be transcoded and those with a lower bitrate will simply be copied.
 Note that this does not guarantee that all converted files will have a lower bitrate---that depends on the encoder and its configuration.
-By default MP3s will be copied without transcoding and all other formats will be converted.
-* ``opts`` are the encoding options that are passed to ``ffmpeg``.
-Default:
-  "-aq 2".
-(Note that "-aq <num>" is equivalent to the LAME option "-V
-  <num>".)
-If you want to specify a bitrate, use "-ab <bitrate>".
-Refer to the
-  `FFmpeg`_ documentation for more details.
+* ``format`` specify which format preset you would like to use.
+Default: mp3.
+* ``formats`` lets you specify additional formats to convert to.
+Presets for AAC, ALAC, FLAC, MP3, Opus, Vorbis and Windows Meda are provided, however support may vary depending on your ffmpeg library.
+Each format is defined as a command and a file extension.
 * ``auto`` gives you the option to import transcoded versions of your files automatically during the ``import`` command.
 With this option enabled, the importer will transcode all non-MP3 files over the maximum bitrate before